PhilbyChen/PhilbyChen/README.md

 ---

-## Current direction
+## Direction

-I am preparing for graduate study in astrophysics, with a particular interest in the path from physical theory to observational data:
+At this stage, I am mainly trying to build a solid foundation for graduate study in astrophysics.

-**electrodynamics → radiation → spectra → astronomical data analysis**

-My near-term goal is to make my projects more reproducible and more research-like, rather than just coding exercises.
+This page is a record of that process: learning physics, working with astronomical data, and gradually turning scattered interests into more serious research preparation.

 ---